h8d13/KAES-ARCH/README.md

 > Make the password strong and different from root ideally.

 - Profile: Type Desktop/Plasma
-- For gaphics drivers select appropriate to your hardware.
+  - Graphics drivers: select appropriate to your hardware.
+  - Greeter: sddm

 - Applications: Pipewire for audio as it's dep of KDE + Bluetooth set-up if needed.
 - Kernels: try linux-zen for gaming !
 You can even install mutiple and they should show up in your Grub entries.